evillan0315/ai-planner/docs/DEVELOPER_GUIDE.md

 ## 2. Architecture Overview

 The frontend is a single-page application (SPA) built with React and Vite.
-It communicates with a NestJS backend for authentication, TTS, and AI Planner functionalities.
+It communicates with a NestJS backend for authentication and AI Planner functionalities.

 *   **Technology Stack**:
     *   **React 18**: UI Library for building user interfaces.